-Speaking at the event, Her Majesty the Queen thanked everyone for her presence, for the companies and institutions that, “with determination and with active involvement, you bet for the African woman; thank you, in short, to the millions of African women that you consider that, with your effort and the help of all, you can – and should – have a future, and a present, more just, more equitable and with the opportunities you deserve “.
+Speaking at the event, the Queen thanked everyone for her presence, for the companies and institutions that, “with determination and with active involvement, you bet for the African woman; thank you for the efforts that will help the millions of African women to have a future, and a present, more just, more equitable and with the opportunities you deserve “.

 Before leaving, Queen Letizia held a meeting with the grand rector of the University of Lleida and president of the CRUE, Roberto Fernández, the president of the Santander Group and member of the Board of Trustees of the Women for Africa Foundation, Ana Botín, and the soprano, activist for Human Rights and member of the Advisory Council of the Foundation, Barbara Hendricks.
 Next, the master of ceremonies, the journalist Mónica Carrillo, presented the “Nador Lighthouse Block” in which two young Africans, Hadar Haddou, a Moroccan scholar, and Femi Mama, a Beninese scholar, talked about the main objectives of the program.

 Coming to the sartorial details, Queen Letizia once again keeping her fashion profile low chooses to recycle her wardrobe.
 She was wearing a white blouse by Adolfo Domínguez that she debuted in last July.

 Letizia paired the top with Adolfo Dominguez knee-length multi-colour print skirt that she premiered in June this year when she and Felipe to welcomed Ukraine President and First Lady to Spain.